 Katherine Allocco, Jennifer Duffy and Leslie Lindenauer served as volunteer judges for National History Day at the Westside Middle School Academy that was held on February 3, 2017.

-Katherine Allocco has joined the Peter C. Rollins Book Prize committee for the New England Popular Culture Association.
+Katherine Allocco served on the Peter C. Rollins Book Prize committee for the New England Popular Culture Association.
 Summer 2016.

 Jennifer Duffy published Who’s Your Paddy?
 Racial Expectations and the Struggle for Irish-American Identity (NYU Press, 2013), which she has presented at a university-wide talk at WCSU.